 Many event-driven computer systems that tightly interact with external physical systems (e.g., humans, machines, control processes, etc.) may require mode changes in their computational behavior as a result of significant changes in the non-computer real-world system.
-It would be convenient to programmatically terminate a task when an abnormal external physical system change causes the thread to no longer be useful.
-Without this facility, a thread or set of threads have to be coded so that their computational behavior anticipated all of the possible transitions among possible states of the external system.
-It is an easier task to code threads to computationally cooperate for only one (or a very few) possible states of the external system.
-When the external system makes a state transition, the changes in computation behavior might then be managed by an oracle, that terminates a set of threads useful for the old state of the external system.
+It simplifies the architecture of a system when a task can be programmatically terminated when an external physical system change causes its computation to be superfluous.
+Without this facility, a thread or set of threads have to be coded so that their computational behavior anticipates all of the possible transitions among possible states of the external system.
+When the external system makes a state transition, the changes in computation behavior can be managed by an oracle that terminates a set of threads required for the old state of the external system.
 Since the possible state transitions of the external system are encoded in only the oracle and not in each thread, the overall system design is simpler.

-There are two main reasons to stop a computation before it is finished.
-The first is that a change external to the system can make the current computation irrelevant, often with the result that a new computation needs to be performed.
-The second is that an unbound computation needs to be done in a bound period of time.
+There is a second requirement for a mechanism to terminate some computation, where a potentially unbounded computation needs to be done in a bounded period of time.
 In this case, if that computation can be executed with an algorithm that is iterative, and produces successively refined results, the system could abandon the computation early and still have usable results.
-The RTSJ supports aborting a task by signalling from another thread with a feature termed Asynchronous Transfer of Control (ATC).
+The RTSJ supports aborting a computation by signalling from another thread with a feature termed Asynchronous Transfer of Control (ATC).